rust-lang/book/src/ch21-01-single-threaded.md

 to a port.”

 The `bind` function returns a `Result<T, E>`, which indicates that it’s possible for binding to fail.
-For example, connecting to port 80 requires administrator privileges (non-administrators can listen only on ports higher than 1023), so if we tried to connect to port 80 without being an administrator, binding wouldn’t work.
-Binding also wouldn’t work, for example, if we ran two instances of our program and so had two programs listening to the same port.
+For example, if we ran two instances of our program and so had two programs listening to the same port.
 Because we’re writing a basic server just for learning purposes, we won’t worry about handling these kinds of errors; instead, we use `unwrap` to stop the program if errors happen.

 The `incoming` method on `TcpListener` returns an iterator that gives us a sequence of streams (more specifically, streams of type `TcpStream`).
 A single